-Government may very well be the most important subject in all the Bible because it contains the vital knowledge of how Christians are to govern themselves under the sovereignty of God.
-John Ritenbaugh concludes his series on our full acceptance of God's sovereignty by highlighting how Christ helps us to follow God's will as He did.
+Government may be the most important subject in the Bible because it touches on how Christians are to govern themselves under the sovereignty of God.

 What is it to be poor in spirit?
-John Ritenbaugh describes this attribute in its biblical usage.
-Those who are truly poor in spirit are on the road to true spiritual riches!
+This attribute is foundational to Christian living.
+Those who are truly poor in spirit are on the road to true spiritual riches.

 John Ritenbaugh suggests that being poor in spirit (a precursor to humility) is a necessary, foundational spiritual state one must have to qualify for God's Kingdom.
-As the polar opposite of pride, poor in spirit describes a condition of being acutely aware of ones dependency and unworthiness.
-Because of this deep inner felt need and want, those who are poor in spirit are primed to receive and apply the Gospel's instruction to their lives.
-Poor in spirit (not a product of human nature) does not equate with physical poverty (there is often much pride in indigence), but instead a spiritual state of felt need in which one renounces his smug self-sufficiency, recognizing his intense dependency upon God for all things.
+As the polar opposite of pride, poor in spirit describes a condition of being acutely awar. . .